-- 2 teaspoons coarse ground black pepper
+- 2 teaspoons black pepper

-- 1 teaspoon sea salt
+- 1 teaspoon coarse ground sea salt

 - ½ teaspoon dried basil

-- ½ teaspoon granulated garlic
+- ½ teaspoon garlic powder

-- ½ teaspoon paprika
+- ½ teaspoon smoked paprika

-- zest of 1 lime reserve the lime for later use
+- zest of 1 lime (reserve the lime for later use)

 - 1 red bell pepper